prookyon/MonoObsLog/ai.md

 - `--calc-moon`: Recalculates moon illumination, Right Ascension, and Declination for all sessions in database
 - `calculate_moon_data_for_all_sessions()`: Core function that processes all sessions and updates moon data **Key Classes**:
 - `NumericTableWidgetItem`: QTableWidgetItem subclass that sorts numerically instead of alphabetically.
+Supports values with non-numeric suffixes like "10s", "5.5°", "100%" - extracts and sorts by the numeric prefix while preserving the full display text.
 **Dependencies**: calculations.py, database.py, argparse, datetime, PyQt6 (optional for UI classes) **Usage**:
   - Command-line interface for batch operations on moon data